 Located on the road to Zelve (east of the main Goreme-Avanos roadway).
 The site is generally open during daylight hours.
-We read in guidebooks and heard from other travelers that there is supposed to a lire 8 fee for parking, but we couldn’t find anyone to pay and just walked right in.
+We read in guidebooks and heard from other travelers that there is supposed to be a fee for parking, but we couldn’t find anyone to pay and just walked right in.
 The roadway is lined with numerous concession stands selling all manner of Turkish food and also cheap souvenirs.

 Zelve Open Air Museum

 Take the Zelve road and follow the signs (it is well marked).
 The Zelve site is supposed to keep the same hours as the one in Goreme (April to October 8:00am-7:00pm and from November to March from 8:00am-5:00pm), however, some visitors have reported finding the site closes early.
 There is a small café near the parking lot.